konveyor/move2kube-website/docs/tutorials/ui-local-workflow.md

    ![ruby](../../assets/images/samples/ui/ruby.png)

 So, you can have a very diverse source environment, like the [language-platforms](https://github.com/konveyor/move2kube-demos/tree/main/samples/language-platforms) having multiple applications in different languages, and in a very simple way you can containerize and deploy them to Kubernetes.
-All the features in the Move2Kube Command-line tool are available through the UI tool.
+All the features of the Move2Kube CLI tool are available through the UI tool.